What better way to kick off my world tour of 100 hotels than to start with the place where I come from?

 Still, I hope I did justice to Zaborin’s incredible ryokan.
 And it’s only the beginning of my 100-day challenge, so I hope I’ll get better (and faster!) at writing.
 Sign up at the bottom to get the recap and follow along.

 Without further ado, here are 10 hero sections I wrote for Zaborin’s homepage.
+I’ve marked a few of my favourites with a ✨.

 Hero #1